Mental Health First Aid Training Helps Staff Identify Potential Issues

-Mental Health First Aid is an international education program proven to be effective in teaching adults how to recognize and respond to signs and symptoms of mental health and substance use challenges.
-At Bloomfield Hills High School, several staff members have gone through the training, including Principal Charlie Hollerith, Counselor Tony Midea, and Teachers Kate Fellin, Jamie Kurth, and Tamala Valentine.
+At the high school level, Mental Health First Aid was selected because it is an international education program proven to be effective in teaching adults how to recognize and respond to signs and symptoms of mental health and substance use challenges.

-According to Midea, “The point is to take people who are experts in adolescent development, like our teachers who know how teenagers act, and help them define and detect any mental health issues early before it gets to be a full-blown crisis.”
+According to BHHS Counselor Tony Midea, “The point is to take people who are experts in adolescent development, like our teachers who know how teenagers act, and help them define and detect any mental health issues early before it gets to be a full-blown crisis.”

 If a staff member has a concern, they can refer to a wide range of mental health professionals at BHHS, including from a teacher to a counselor, from a counselor to a social worker, and from a social worker to a school psychologist.